A weekend in Pacchanta: A remote town in Cusco

 The Uni Student’s Peruvian Cookbook

-5 easy Peruvian means to impress your friends back home
+5 easy Peruvian meals to impress your friends back home

 Peru is one of the most famous and popular travel destinations on the planet, visited every year by millions of people from all over the world.
 Most head for the ancient ruins or the highest peaks of the Andes Mountains, but a savvy traveler will know right away that Peru’s true magic is its cuisine.